KraxPL/VetClinic/README.md

     mvn spring-boot:run

-Open http://localhost:2020/ index in your web browser.
+Open http://localhost:2020/index in your web browser.

 To log in to the Veterinary Clinic web application, you can go to the following address: http://localhost:2020/login.